WIELS 2020 Call for Proposals

-The third annual conference of the Women in Educational Leadership Symposium (WIELS) will be held at Appalachian State University in Boone, North Carolina on October 5 and October 6, 2018.
+The fourth annual conference of the Women in Educational Leadership Symposium (WIELS) will be held at Appalachian State University in Boone, North Carolina on October 2 and October 3, 2020.
 The purpose of WIELS is to bring women together to share, learn, and grow in leadership.
 Women who are interested in learning from others and those who are willing to share skills and expertise are urged to attend.
 This conference aims to provide personalized learning and mentoring opportunities for those who aspire to become or currently serve as educational leaders.
 The conference theme is Advancing the Leader Within: Building Capacity.

 Attendees are urged to submit proposals on salient issues, skills, and experiences affecting women leaders.
 Session categories follow.

 The purpose of the paper session is (1) to report research results, (2) to analyze policy and practice issues, or (3) to advance philosophical, conceptual, or theoretical thought about women in leadership.
 The proposal summary should include a statement of purpose, theoretical framework, findings, and conclusions.
 Research reports must include data sources and methods.
 The reference section is required.
 Sessions will include two 20-minute presentations, followed by a 10-minute discussion period per paper.
 Sessions will include two papers of similar content.
 Presenters are expected to provide electronic copies of papers.

 The purpose of the practice/performance session is to address the “how to” questions of real life job situations in such a way as to sharpen the skills and add to the leadership toolbox.
 Presenters are urged to consider role-play, modeling, coaching and other types of performance.
 Sessions will include two 30-minute presentations paired by similar content.